 Highland Park was established in 1885.
-The following year Ralph and Edward Rogers established “The Town of Garvanzo” because why not name your town after a legume with a rumored historical presence?
+The following year, Ralph and Edward Rogers established “The Town of Garvanzo” because why not name your town after a legume that was rumored to have grown there in former times?
 The first home built in Garvanzo (or Garvanza — early spelling variations seem to have quickly settled on the latter) was Andrew Glassell’s, built in 1885 at the corner of Avenue 64 and Roble Street.
 After the subdivision of the land, a few more followed.
-The grandest new structure was the Garvanza Villa Hotel — a grand Victorian lodge designed by Boring and Haas.
-The short-lived boom went bust in 1888 and residential development in the tiny village ground to a halt — although Garvanza’s handsome two-story schoolhouse was completed in 1889.
+The grandest new structure was the Garvanza Villa Hotel — a Victorian-stlye lodge designed by Boring and Haas.
+The short-lived real estate boom went bust in 1888 and residential development in the tiny village ground to a halt — although Garvanza’s handsome two-story schoolhouse was completed in 1889.

 Highland Park was annexed by Los Angeles in 1895.
 In 1898, the Garvanza Improvement Association formed to promote the paving of streets and planting of trees in community.
-Garvanzaremained its own municipality until 1899, when it too was annexed.
-After that, Garvanza was the northeasternmost corner of Northeast Los Angeles until 1912, when the Arroyo Seco Addition added a small buffer to Garvanza’s north and east.
+Garvanza remained its own town until 1899, when it too was annexed.
+After that, Garvanza became the northeasternmost corner of Northeast Los Angeles until 1912, when the Arroyo Seco Addition added a small buffer to Garvanza’s north and east.

 In a sense, Garvanza was annexed for a second time in 1922.
 That year the community joined Annandale, Hermon, Sycamore Grove, and York Valley in joining the Greater Highland Park Association and therein surrendering their individual identities.
 Their efforts to advance their lot by banding together behind Highland Park came to little against the onslaught of the Great Depression.

-Not all construction stopped during that era, however, as two major public works were completed in the1930s.
+Not all construction stopped during that era, however, as two major public works were completed in the 1930s.
 The Arroyo Seco below Devil’s Gate Dam (built in 1920 by the Los Angeles County Flood Control District) was paved and channelized, between 1935 and 1940, by Works Progress Administration crews.
-At the same time, the adjacent Pasadena Freeway (now the Arroyo Seco Parkway) was being constructed and opened in 1940.
+At the same time, the adjacent Arroyo Seco Parkway was under construction and opened in 1940.

 GARVANZA ART SCENE